User Tampering in Reinforcement Learning Recommender Systems: Modelling the Media Recommendation Problem

 \section{Modelling the Media Recommendation Problem}

-In this section, we first generically frame the media recommendation problem as a Markov Decision Process (MDP), and then use Causal Influence Diagrams (CIDs) to extract the relevant causal dependencies that particular variables exhibit under this model.
-For some background on CIDs, see Appendix~\ref{sec:cid_rl_analysis}.
-We have endeavoured to keep the MDP as general as possible, while also incorporating design insights from recent work in implementing RL-based media recommender systems \citep{zheng18, shahbazi20}.
+In this section, we achieve two goals.
+First, we present a formulation of the media recommendation problem as a Markov Decision Process (MDP).\footnote{For an introduction to Markov Decision Processes, see \citet{puterman1990markov}.} Second, we employ Causal Influence Diagrams (CIDs) to identify relevant causal relationships among specific variables within this model.
+Our formulation aims to maintain the MDP as general as possible, while integrating design insights from recent developments in the implementation of RL-based media recommender systems \citep{zheng18, shahbazi20}.